sendbird/sendbird-chat-sample-react-native/README.md

 1. General
     - After each of these you might want to rebuild the project and run*
-    - You can run `npm run clear` from root directory, this might help to solve some issues and clean old builds
+    - You can run `yarn clean` from root directory, this might help to solve some issues and clean old builds
-    - Sometimes it is advised to delete package-lock.json, but we do not recommend it for compatibility issues, do it at your own risk
+    - Sometimes it is advised to delete yarn.lock, but we do not recommend it for compatibility issues, do it at your own risk
     - Make sure you have prerequisite software installed before your run this app, they can be found here: https://reactnative.dev/docs/environment-setup
     - Sometimes deleting node_modules folder and reinstalling the dependencies again helps
 2. iOS